filecoin-project/FIPs/FIPS/fip-XXXX.md

 It does this by introducing a "reachable set", the set of currently "accessible" blocks (specifically, the CIDs of said blocks), and the following two rules:

 1. The actor may only read (open) blocks in the reachable set.
-Blocks [referenced by](#block-analysis) newly opened blocks are added to the reachable set.
+Blocks [referenced by][ block-analysis ] newly opened blocks are added to the reachable set.
-2. The actor may only write (create) blocks that [referenced](#block-analysis) blocks currently in the reachable set.
+2. The actor may only write (create) blocks that [referenced][ block-analysis ] blocks currently in the reachable set.
 Newly created blocks are added to the reachable set.

 This should allow for natural manipulation of IPLD state-trees while preventing an actor from reading arbitrary state.